Dan’s Camera Bag Guide

 MindShift Gear make most of the camera bags that I use, and because they are the sister company to Think Tank Photo, they also offer the same free gift deal as Think Tank.
 All you have to do is click one of my MindShift links, and then spend more then $50 to get your free gift at the checkout.
 More details about this offer can be found here.

 Peak Design started out by making camera straps and that’s what got me hooked on their products.
-Recently they’ve been getting into the bag business so there’s a couple of them on this list.
-You can save 10% in the Peak Design store when you use my special coupon code: SM10off
+Recently they’ve been getting into the bag business, so there’s a couple of them in my gear closet.
+You can save 10% in the Peak Design store when you click one of my links, such as this one, and spend more than $19.95.

 MindShift Gear Ultralight Dual 36L